Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 In this context, the state variables relate to trials, in this instance, a trial is represented as a point in a 2-dimensional plane.
-And overtime, once you have enough trials, the aggregate of the points converges into a circle.
+Once you have enough trials, the aggregate of the points converges into a circle.

 ```{raw} latex